-Components Tested: Data integrity and memory, 406 MHz synthesizer, RF power/battery, GPS header (if equipped).
+Components Tested: Data Integrity and Memory; 406 MHz Synthesizer; RF Power/Battery; GPS header

 If a red LED flashes at the completion of the Self-test, your beacon has failed.
 Repeat the Self-test.
-If the failure persists, contact ACR Electronics or an authorized Battery Replacement Center to have your beacon serviced.
+If the failure persists, contact ACR Electronics or an authorized Battery Replacement Center for servicing of your beacon.

-NOTE: During a Self-test your beacon will send a 406 MHz signal coded as self-test to the satellite system.
-The 121.5 MHz homing signal is inhibited during Self-test.
-This allows you to test your beacon any time during the day without causing false alerts.
+NOTE: During a Self-test your beacon will send a 406 MHz signal coded as Self-test to the satellite system.
+The 121.5 MHz homing signal is inhibited during Self-test; this allows you to test your beacon any time during the day without causing false alerts.

-Self-Test Sequences Self-Test Guide (Green LED Red LED) Successful Self-test ❸ Green LED, Less than 4 "beeps",❸ Red LED Failed Self-test: Return unit to ACR for service Red LED with beep, 4 additional "beeps", Successful Self-test: Less than 24 hours of transmission life is left in the batteries.
-Less than 4 additional "beeps", Red LED with or without beep, Less than 4 additional "beeps", Red LED strope flash (PLR 250R) Failed Self-test: Return unit to ACR for service.
-Less than 24 hours of transmission life is left in the batteries.
+Self Test Sequences Self Test Guide (⊗ Green LED ⊗ Red LED) ❸ Green LED, Display 4 Passes,❸ Green LED Successful Self-test Failed Self-test - Return beacon to ACR Successful Self-test - At least 1 hour of battery power has been depleted, have battery replaced.
+Red LED, Less than 4 Passes,Red LED Failed Self-test - Return unit to ACR for service.

-4. Battery witness seal failure
+4. Battery Witness Seal Life

-If your beacon flashes an initial red LED at the beginning of the Selftest, this indicates that your electronic witness has been broken and you have used more than the allotted battery life for self-testing.
+If your beacon flashes an initial red LED at the beginning of the Self- test, this indicates that your electronic witness has been broken and you have used more than 1 hour of battery life.
 While the beacon will still operate normally in a distress situation, ACR strongly recommends you have your battery replaced and the electronic witness reset to ensure that you will have 24 hours of battery power.